 5 Benefits of Reading God’s Word

-The beginning of this year I felt the desire to read through my Bible again.
-I’ve read through six times before, and putting God’s Word in my heart changes my life.
+At the beginning of this year, I felt the desire to read through my Bible again.
+I’ve read through it six times before and putting God’s Word in my heart changes my life.
 On a whim, I asked if anyone on Facebook would like to join me—200+ women did!